Seattle battle escalates over Shell's Arctic rigs

 The motion filed on Wednesday before the city’s hearing examiner by the nonprofit law firm Earthjustice is the third new legal challenge over the past week concerning the port’s lease of terminal space to Shell as a home port for two rigs.

-To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/1EBviOb
+To read the full story on WestlawNext Practitioner Insights, click here: bit.ly/1LQtdU3